MStolen/TA-utility/README.md

 lists as the sign-in sheets, as well as the download from grade center for the <b>specific assignment</b>.
 Again, provide the script with the correct path to the assignment files (default is a folder named <code>pre_lab_lists</code>) and the output will be one Excel file per assignment file with a single tab for each section with missing assignments.

+<h2>Running Basic Scripts</h2>
+The following terminal commands would create the required folders, then run all commands:

+<code>./setup.sh</code> Install virtual environment and create default folder structure

+<u>Add required files before running the remaining scripts!</u>

+<code>./make_sign_ins.sh</code> Create sign-in sheets for each lab section.

+<code>./make_checkoffs.sh "Lab 5"</code> Create checkoff sheets for lab 5
+(notice that <code>"Lab 5"</code> is added at the end.
+This argument should match a column header in the checkoff list file).

+<code>./check_prelabs.sh</code> Check for missing pre-lab assignments